intrinio/javascript-sdk/docs/SecurityApi.md

 var security_api = new intrinio.SecurityApi();

-var identifier = "identifier_example"; // String | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID)
+var identifier = "AAPL"; // String | A Security identifier (Ticker, FIGI, ISIN, CUSIP, Intrinio ID)

 var opts = {
-  'startDate': new Date("2013-10-20"), // Date | Return prices on or after the date 'endDate': new Date("2013-10-20"), // Date | Return prices on or before the date 'frequency': "daily", // String | Return stock prices in the given frequency 'nextPage': "nextPage_example" // String | Gets the next page of data from a previous API call };
+  'startDate': new Date("2018-01-01"), // Date | Return prices on or after the date 'endDate': new Date("2019-01-01"), // Date | Return prices on or before the date 'frequency': "daily", // String | Return stock prices in the given frequency 'nextPage': "" // String | Gets the next page of data from a previous API call };

 security_api.getSecurityStockPrices(identifier, opts).then(function(data) {